Philip Roth: Early life and academic pursuits

 Philip Roth was born in Newark, New Jersey, on March 19, 1933, and grew up at 81 Summit Avenue in the Weequahic neighborhood.
 He was the second child of Bess (née Finkel) and Herman Roth, an insurance broker.
 Roth's family was Jewish, and his parents were second-generation Americans.
 His paternal grandparents came from Kozlov near Lviv (then Lemberg) in Austrian Galicia, and his mother's ancestors were from the region of Kyiv in Ukraine.
 He graduated from Newark's Weequahic High School in or around 1950.

 In 1969, Arnold H. Lubasch wrote in The New York Times that the school "has provided the focus for the fiction of Philip Roth, the novelist who evokes his era at Weequahic High School in the highly acclaimed Portnoy's Complaint.
 Besides identifying Weequahic High School by name, the novel specifies such sites as the Empire Burlesque, the Weequahic Diner, the Newark Museum and Irvington Park, all local landmarks that helped shape the youth of the real Roth and the fictional Portnoy, both graduates of Weequahic class of '50."
 The 1950 Weequahic Yearbook calls Roth a "boy of real intelligence, combined with wit and common sense".
 He was known as a comedian during his time at school.

 Academic career

 Roth attended Rutgers University in Newark for a year, then transferred to Bucknell University in Pennsylvania, where he earned a B.A. magna cum laude in English and was elected to Phi Beta Kappa.
 He received a fellowship to attend the University of Chicago, where he earned an M.A. in English literature in 1955 and briefly worked as an instructor in the university's writing program.
 That same year, rather than wait to be drafted, Roth enlisted in the army, but suffered a back injury during basic training and was given a medical discharge.
 He returned to Chicago in 1956 to study for a PhD in literature, but dropped out after one term.
 Roth was a longtime faculty member at the University of Pennsylvania, where he taught comparative literature until retiring from teaching in 1991.
+He then took a part-time visiting lecturer position at Bard College, where his friend Norman Manea had long been a distinguished writer in residence, and where the two co-taught a class in 1999.